Uniform Standards For Domestic Violence Cases Do Not Exist by Charles E. Corry, Ph.D.

 Top

 Perhaps the judiciary and prosecutors in the Seventh Judicial District didn't feel they were doing enough to destroy families and marriages?
-After a strong beginning of 108 restraining orders per 10,000 citizens in 1998 (Table 36) their totalitarian efforts lagged until 2003 when they managed to jump up again to 106 orders per 10,000 (Table 45).
-And though they slacked off to 102 domestic violence and abuse cases per 10,000 suffering citizens in 2005 (Table 49) they did pull their draconian average back up to 120 in 2006 (Table 51) and to a staggering 133 per 10,000 in 2007.
-And the have managed to maintain a fairly impressive average of 105 such cases per 10,000 souls over the past ten years (Table 58).
-Adolf would be proud of them.
+After a strong beginning of 108 restraining orders per 10,000 citizens in 1998 (Table 38) their totalitarian efforts lagged until 2003 when they managed to jump up again to 106 orders per 10,000 (Table 47).
+And though they slacked off to 102 domestic violence and abuse cases per 10,000 suffering citizens in 2005 (Table 51) they did pull their draconian average back up to 120 in 2006 (Table 53) after the election of Mryl Serra as district attorney, and to a staggering 133 per 10,000 in 2007.
+But just 129 persecutions per 10,000 suffering residents occurred in 2008.
+But Serra bettered the previous record with 134 per 10,000 citizens tortured by corrupt and dysfunctional courts and the district attorney in 2009 (Table 59), although they did drop back to 127 per 10,000 in 2010 (Table 62).

 Twenty Second Judicial District